SBA 7(a) Loans: The Essential Guide

 In its guidelines, the SBA states:

-“The cash flow of the Applicant is the primary source of repayment, not any expected recovery from the liquidation of collateral… If the Lender’s financial analysis demonstrates that the Applicant lacks reasonable assurance of repayment in a timely manner from the business’s cash flow, the loan request must be declined, regardless of the collateral available or outside sources of repayment.”
+“The cash flow of the Applicant is the primary source of repayment, not any expected recovery from the liquidation of collateral… Suppose the Lender’s financial analysis demonstrates that the Applicant lacks reasonable assurance of repayment on time from the business’s cash flow.
+In that case, the loan request must be declined, regardless of the collateral available or outside sources of repayment.”

 Simply put: You must have the cash flow to support the payments on the loan.